ACI Worldwide, Inc. Reports Financial Results for the Quarter Ended September 30, 2017

 Backlog is considered a non-GAAP financial measure as defined by SEC Regulation G. Our 60-month backlog estimate represents expected revenues from existing customers using the following key assumptions:

 - Maintenance fees are assumed to exist for the duration of the license term for those contracts in which the committed maintenance term is less than the committed license term.

-- License, facilities management, and software hosting arrangements are assumed to renew at the end of their committed term at a rate consistent with our historical experiences.
+- License, facilities management, and SaaS and Platform arrangements are assumed to renew at the end of their committed term at a rate consistent with our historical experiences.

 - Non-recurring license arrangements are assumed to renew as recurring revenue streams.

 - Foreign currency exchange rates are assumed to remain constant over the 60-month backlog period for those contracts stated in currencies other than the U.S. dollar.

 - Our pricing policies and practices are assumed to remain constant over the 60-month backlog period.

 Estimates of future financial results are inherently unreliable.
 Our backlog estimates require substantial judgment and are based on a number of assumptions as described above.
 These assumptions may turn out to be inaccurate or wrong, including, but not limited to, reasons outside of management’s control.
 For example, our customers may attempt to renegotiate or terminate their contracts for a number of reasons, including mergers, changes in their financial condition, or general changes in economic conditions in the customer’s industry or geographic location, or we may experience delays in the development or delivery of products or services specified in customer contracts which may cause the actual renewal rates and amounts to differ from historical experiences.
 Changes in foreign currency exchange rates may also impact the amount of revenue actually recognized in future periods.
 Accordingly, there can be no assurance that contracts included in backlog estimates will actually generate the specified revenues or that the actual revenues will be generated within the corresponding 60-month period.